-An effective trauma treatment counsellor knows that de-traumatisation is the key to effective treatment.
+An effective trauma treatment counsellor knows that effective anxiety attack treatment requires de-traumatisation.
 Fortunately, this can be achieved quite easily – for virtually all trauma including PTSD and loss.

-Trauma is the repeated firing of flight in the limbic system or Amygdale (part of the Limbic system or primitive brain) – triggered uncontrollably by reminders every day or reasonably frequently.
+Trauma is the repeated firing of flight in the limbic system or Amygdale (part of the Limbic system or primitive brain).
+This creates anxiety attacks which is the triggering of reminders every day or reasonably frequently.
 Even though the reminders may not bear any rational relation to the original trauma event itself.

 The Amygdale is not the sharpest tool in the box.
 It has one objective and one only – namely to keep you safe.
 It is not concerned about false alarms however distressing they are.
 And like the fire alarm in your kitchen, the Amygdale may set off for reasons (such as burnt toast) which are hardly life threatening.